clef/frontend-styleguide/README.md

 ### Syntax

 We use the BEM (block__element--modifier) to name class selectors.
 We should avoid applying styles to IDs.
 We should also avoid targeting descendant selectors.
 We use hypens to separate two words in the same name space, not camelCasing.
-We should avoid copying or mimic-ing JavaScript syntax for styling.
+We should avoid copying or mimic-ing JavaScript syntax for styling, as it can be confusing.

 ```html
 <div class="dashboard">